askanium/iulian4ik.github.io/_posts/2016-11-03-hero-of-python-alex-railean.md

 title: "Hero of the week: Alexandru Railean"

-meta_description: "Interview with a Python developer with an interest in criptography and information security — Alexandru Railean.
+meta_description: "Interview with a Python developer with an interest in cryptography and information security — Alexandru Railean.
 Find out Alexandru's story about his journey on becoming a programmer and see ..."

 summary: "Read the interview with Alexandru Railean — a Python developer with an interest in cryptography and information security."